razziefox/df-fbla/README.md

 ![screenshot]

 # Downloads
-You may download the game on itchio here: https://florencio-o.itch.io/df-fbla
+You may download the game on itchio here: https://razziefox.itch.io/df-fbla

 # Building
-To build, you need GameMaker Studio 2 2.3.2.560 which can be downloaded [here](https://gms.yoyogames.com/GameMakerStudio-Installer-2.3.2.560.exe).
+To build, you'll need GameMaker Studio 2 2.3.2.560 which can be downloaded [here](https://gms.yoyogames.com/GameMakerStudio-Installer-2.3.2.560.exe).

 Once you have it installed, just simply open the project in the IDE.
 There is no special setup required.